jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

                 index 10 sid fc00:0:5555::
                 index 20 sid fc00:0:6666::
       ```
-      Now we add in a SRv6-TE policy that connects the *extcommunity/color 50* to our segment list *xrd567*
+      Here is the accompanying SRv6-TE policy that connects the *extcommunity/color 50* to our segment list *xrd567*
       ```
       policy low-latency
         srv6